Kamil Grosicki: Jagiellonia Białystok

 In February 2009, Jagiellonia Białystok took Grosicki on loan until the end of the 2008–09 season, which costed 63,000 PLN.
 The club also secured the right to buy him for 500,000 PLN.
-In Jagiellonia, he was given a squad number 9.
-He made his first appearance for the club on 28 February 2009, in a 3–0 win over Arka Gdynia.
-On 13 March 2008, he played in a match with Legia Warsaw; Grosicki had a clause in his contract that forbade playing against Legia, for breaking which Jagiellonia needed to pay 50,000 PLN.
+With Jagiellonia, he was given squad number 9.
+On 28 February, Grosicki made his first appearance for the club in a 3–0 victory against Arka Gdynia.
+On 13 March, he played in a match against Legia Warsaw, but had a clause in his contract that forbade him from playing against Legia for breaking, which Jagiellonia needed to pay 50,000 PLN.
 He scored his first goal for the team on 20 March 2009 in a 1–1 draw against Piast Gliwice.

 Grosicki became a key player for Jagiellonia.
-Across the 2008–09 season, he played in 13 matches, scored four goals and recorded four assists.
-Jagiellonia ended that season in the 8th place.
-On 19 April 2009, he helped his team win the match with Ruch Chorzów by scoring the sole goal in that game.
+Across the 2008–09 season, he played in thirteen matches, scored four goals, and recorded four assists.
+Jagiellonia ended that season in the eighth place.
+On 19 April 2009, he helped his club win the match with Ruch Chorzów by scoring the sole goal in that game.

 On 8 June 2009, it was announced that Grosicki had signed a three-year contract with Jagiellonia, starting from July 2009, for a reported fee of 500,000 PLN.
-During the winter break, two Swiss clubs FC Aarau and Grasshopper were interested in transferring Grosicki, but were unsuccessful.
-He played in 38 matches and scored 4 goals throughout the season 2008–09, which his club finished in the 8th place.
-He also appeared in an international match against Czech Republic.
+During the winter break, two Swiss clubs FC Aarau and Grasshopper were interested in transferring Grosicki, only to fail.
+He played in 38 matches and scored 4 goals throughout the season 2008–09, which his club finished in the eighth place.

-Sivasspor

-Grosicki's second stint abroad was with Süper Lig side Sivasspor, where he was transferred to in January 2011 for approximately €900,000 on a three-and-a-half-year contract.